 The Board Charter (clause 9) requires that the Board conduct a formal review of the performance of the Board, its Committees, the Chairperson and individual Directors each year and report annually to Shareholders whether a performance review has been completed for the reporting period.
-The performance review process is designed with the assistance of the Nomination and Governance Committee, and includes an examination of the effectiveness and composition of the Board and its Committees and a review of the demonstrated leadership of the Board towards the development of DRA Group's culture.
-The process, which may be facilitated or assisted by external consultants, entails:
+The performance review process includes an examination of the effectiveness and composition of the Board and its Committees and a review of the demonstrated leadership of the Board towards the development of DRA Group's culture.
+The process, which may be facilitated or assisted by external consultants, would usually entail:

-- Directors completing a self-assessment questionnaire; - the Chairperson meeting with Group Executives to discuss their views of the Board's performance; - the Chairperson meeting with the Directors to discuss their individual performance; and - the Board discussing the feedback about the Board's and their individual performance, and considering changes that can be made to improve the effectiveness and performance of the Board.
+- Directors completing a self-assessment questionnaire; - the Chairperson meeting with Senior Executives to discuss their views of the Board's performance; - the Chairperson meeting with the Directors to discuss their individual performance; and - the Board discussing the feedback about the Board's and their individual performance, and considering changes that can be made to improve the effectiveness and performance of the Board.